Counseling for Anxiety & Stress in Chicago

 Is some stress normal?

-To be sure, all of us experience some amount of health.
+To be sure, all of us experience some amount of stress.
 Researchers have suggested that some stress may even be good for you.
 Yes, you read that right.

-According to a published report from the University of California at Berkley, stress (small amount) can act as a barrier against depression.
-It can also work in a way that keeps you at your optimal alertness.
-In many ways, we’re wired to deal with a certain amount of stress.
+According to a published report from the University of California at Berkley, stress (small amounts) can act as a barrier against depression.
+It can also work act as an agent to keep you alert.

 Are there different types of stress?